Saurabhy177/CryptocurrencyApp/README.md

 Cryptocurrency App Code
 ==================================

-This project has been developed with the help of youtube tutorial: https://www.youtube.com/watch?v=EF33KmyprEQ&list=PLOf92TQmqSoji7is_hRgOcU80TIjwpG29&index=19&t=2779s
+This project has been developed with the help of youtube tutorial:<br>
+https://www.youtube.com/watch?v=EF33KmyprEQ&list=PLOf92TQmqSoji7is_hRgOcU80TIjwpG29&index=19&t=2779s

-The original source code can be downloaded from github: https://github.com/philipplackner/CryptocurrencyAppYT/tree/app
+The original source code can be downloaded from github:<br>
+https://github.com/philipplackner/CryptocurrencyAppYT/tree/app

 Introduction
 ------------

-Cryptocurrency is designed using MVVM clean architecture using Jetpack Compose in a single module.
+Cryptocurrency is designed using MVVM clean architecture using Jetpack Compose in a single module. <br>
-Retrofit library is used for interacting with coin paprika api.
+Retrofit library is used for interacting with coin paprika api.<br>
-Coin Paprika API:
+Coin Paprika API:<br>
 coinpaprika.com

-This app contains three layers:
+This app contains three layers:<br>
-a) Data Layer: This layer contains all the data related logic (databases, api calls and implementations, etc).
+a) Data Layer: This layer contains all the data related logic (databases, api calls and implementations, etc).<br>
-b) Domain Layer: This layer contains only the business logic.
+b) Domain Layer: This layer contains only the business logic.<br>
 c) Presentation Layer: The layer contains all the UI logic and it is further divided into components.
-It contains the screens, states and view models.
+It contains the screens, states and view models. <br>

-This app lets you:
+This app lets you:<br>
-a) browse the list of various cryptocurrencies obtained from coin paprika.
+a) browse the list of various cryptocurrencies obtained from coin paprika.<br>
-b) get detailed information about any cryptocurrency.
+b) get detailed information about any cryptocurrency.<br>

 Pre-requisites